 The academic probation system is implemented to give prior warning to students who need to make improvement in order to fulfil the GPA requirement of the University.
-If your GPA is below 2.0, you will be put on academic probation in the following semester.
-If you are able to obtain a GPA of 2.0 or above by the end of the probation semester, the status of "academic probation" will be lifted.
+Starting from Semester One of 2020-21 academic year, you will be put on academic probation in the following semester if your GPA is below 1.70.
+If you are able to obtain a GPA of 1.70 or above by the end of the probation semester, the status of "academic probation" will be lifted.
 The status of "academic probation" will be reflected on the web assessment results and the Official Assessment Result Notifications.
 However, this status will not be displayed in the transcript of studies.

 To improve the academic performance of students on academic probation, students on academic probation are required to seek academic advice on study load and subjects to be taken.
-Students should complete the Form 'Study Load for Students on Academic Probation' (Form AS150) indicating the proposed study plan and meet with the Academic Advisor(s) to finalise the subjects and credits to be taken in the semester following academic probation within one week of assessment results announcement.
+These students will normally be required to take a study load of not more than 15 credits.
+Students should complete the Form 'Study Load for Students on Academic Probation' (Form AR150) (AR Website > For Students on Taught Programmes > Application Forms) indicating the proposed study plan and meet with the Academic Advisor(s) to finalize the subjects and number of credits to be taken in the semester following academic probation within one week of assessment results announcement.